What makes a product truly meaningful?

 Thomas is a design leader focused on product innovation within the field of industrial design and customer experience.
 For the past 10 years he has had the pleasure of working with exceptionally creative leaders and incredibly talented designers within some of the world’s leading innovation teams, including Philips Design in the Netherlands, the Huawei European Research Center in Munich, and Amazon Go in Seattle.
 Thomas is also a Board Member of the Industrial Designers Society of America (IDSA).

-Designing meaningful products Ratkbapm
+Designing meaningful products R5eq5pb5m

 Antonio Grillo